tdlight-team/tdlight-java/README.md

 ```

 ## About
-#### Libraries and external code
-Telegram Tdlib-TD Copyright owner and contributors:
-  - Aliaksei Levin <levlam@telegram.org>
-  - Arseny Smirnov <arseny30@gmail.com>
-  - hekkup
-  - Vladislav Yashin <v.yashin.work@gmail.com>
-  - cosmonawt
-  - Aziz Kasymov
-  - Felix Krause <github@krausefx.com>
-  - Mark

 #### License
 TDLight is licensed by Andrea Cavalli <andrea@cavallium.it> under the terms of the GNU Lesser General Public License 3

+### Libraries licenses

-JTDlib is licensed by Ernesto Castellotti under the terms of the GNU Lesser General Public License 3
+JTDlib is licensed by Ernesto Castellotti <erny.castell@gmail.com> under the terms of the GNU Lesser General Public License 3

-TDLib is licensed by Aliaksei Levin Ale under the terms of the Boost Software License
+TDLib is licensed by Aliaksei Levin <levlam@telegram.org> and Arseny Smirnov <arseny30@gmail.com> under the terms of the Boost Software License

+OpenSSL is licensed under the terms of Apache License v2

+Zlib is licensed under the terms of Zlib license